Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 ## Task 7: Extract entities

+In this task, you will extract entities from the review documents using the Azure AI Language SDK.

 Often, documents or other bodies of text mention people, places, time periods, or other entities.
 The text Analytics API can detect multiple categories (and subcategories) of entity in your text.

 1. In the **Main** function for your program, find the comment **Get entities**.
 Then, under this comment, add the code necessary to identify entities that are mentioned in each review: